shivamtechinfo/C-Project/README.md

 swap two number using pointers with temperory variable swap two number using pointers without temperory variable Write a C program to teake input and print array elements .
+Find the largest number among the three numbers.
+Write a Program to check whether a number is prime or not.